Traveling on Horseback: Length, Distance, and Time Limits

 These numbers are certainly not the maximum for all horses, but it is the recommended average.
 Pushing an untrained horse any further or faster than this could result in serious injury.
 It is possible for a horse to run itself to death.

+How long can a horse run?
+Modern horses can usually run for about 5 minutes, or 2.5 miles before they need to rest.
 If galloped for the maximum recommended five minutes, a horse should be allowed to rest until it has caught its breath.
 During recovery, the objective should be between 12 and 16 breaths a minute.
 Once this rhythm is restored, the horse can be galloped once again.

 This can be repeated for up to an hour of galloping time in total per day, meaning around 30 miles could be covered.
 However, the more frequently the horse is galloped, the longer it will take for it to recover and the slower it will move overall.
 The hour of galloping may need to be spaced over several hours to allow ample time for the horse to catch its breath in between.